-Zero Trust Strategy, the Modern Security Solution for Cloud Computing
+Zero Trust Strategy, the Modern Security Solution for Cloud

 The advent of cloud computing has put forth many unforeseen changes.
 With productivity and profitability spiking to new heights, the world stood in awe as AWS, Azure, and GCP redefined the work culture.
 With enhanced accessibility and scalability, cloud tech has ushered in a new era in computing.

-However, the modern-day solutions unwittingly sowed seeds for security challenges.
+However, the modern-day solutions unwittingly sowed seeds for cloud security challenges.
 The ease of access has brought in unexpected problems.
 Anyone with the knowledge of the credentials could gain access to the solutions hosted on the cloud.

 These aspects have given rise to zero trust networking.
 As the name implies, there are no exceptions whatsoever based on trust.
 It was originally molded to ward off intruders and isolate the application damage.
-However, with the growing abuse of access privileges and increasing cyber-attacks, zero trust networking has been adopted by companies relying on cloud computing.
+However, with the growing abuse of access privileges and increasing cyber-attacks, zero trust networking has been adopted by companies relying on cloud solution.

 Although it is the emergence of cloud computing that begat the security measure, zero trust is ideal for solutions housed on-premises and on the cloud.
 The security approach ensures multi-factor authentication for all users, regardless of the user profile and location.